openfisca/openfisca-doc/source/recipes/howto_docker.md

 ## Install Docker

-Docker allows you to run a minimal image of operating system.
+Docker allows you to run a minimal image of Unix operating system.
 In this docker container, you will have an isolated environment with user rights to install OpenFisca.

 * Install free [Docker Community Edition](https://docs.docker.com/install/#supported-platforms) (also named `Docker Desktop`).